MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-siem.md

 ---
-title: Integrate your SIEM tools with Microsoft Defender for Endpoint
+title: Migrate from the MDE SIEM API to the Microsoft 365 Defender alerts API
 description: Learn how to ingest incidents and alerts, and integrate SIEM tools.
 keywords: configure siem, security information and events management tools, splunk, arcsight, custom indicators, rest api, alert definitions, indicators of compromise search.appverid: met150